mbagg4152/CS-471-uLearn-sw-eng-project/README.md

 <a name="install"></a>
 ## 4. Installation

-* This application is currently in the prototype stage.
+* This application is currently in the implementation stage.
 Make sure all project files are in the same folder,

 <a name="built"></a>
 ## 5. Built With